Boolean263/vim-filetype-debsymbols/README.md

 No special steps should be necessary.
 It should detect files named `symbols` and `*.symbols` and apply the highlighting.
-If you aren't experiencing this, you can try the vim command `:set filetype=deb-symbols`.
+If you aren't experiencing this, you can try the vim command `:set filetype=debsymbols`.

 ## Future Improvements